MIT-LAE/APCEMM/README.md

 [![DOI](https://zenodo.org/badge/256520978.svg)](https://zenodo.org/badge/latestdoi/256520978)

-# README for the APCEMM Source code repository
+# README for the APCEMM source code repository

-APCEMM stands for Aircraft Plume Chemistry Emission and Microphysics Model.
-The model aims to assess the chemical and microphysical perturbations introduced by a conventional aircraft, equipped with gas turbine engines.
-Global chemistry transport models commonly assume that emissions are released in grid-boxes that can be several orders of magnitude greater than an airplane's typical dimensions.
-APCEMM accounts for the fine-scale representation of an aircraft plume.
-To account for plume-scale processes, APCEMM has the option of computing effective emissions that correspond to what should be released in a grid-box model to match the plume model's output.

-Currently, we are focusing on the development of the contrail modeling components of APCEMM.
-The chemistry modules are for the time being incompatible with the current version of the code and hence should be disabled until development resumes.
+APCEMM is the [Aircraft Plume Chemistry, Emissions, and Microphysics Model](https://github.com/mit-lae/APCEMM).
+It simulates the aerosol microphysics and chemistry in an aircraft exhaust plume in 2D for up to 24 hours, with a focus on accurate simulation of the ice - providing an intermediate-fidelity representation of an aircraft contrail.
+Originally described in [Fritz et al. (2020)](https://acp.copernicus.org/articles/20/5697/2020/), the model has since been heavily modified and the focus shifted from chemistry towards a flexible and efficient contrail simulation.
+APCEMM is a community-developed code and we strongly encourage users to contribute to the code base, whether through new features, improvements, or bug fixes.
+We use semantic versioning, and (as of v1.1.0) users can expect that the API will only change with new major versions.

+The latest stable release of APCEMM is [__v1.1.0__](https://github.com/MIT-LAE/APCEMM/releases/tag/v1.1.0).

-## APCEMM Development
+## APCEMM development

 The development of APCEMM in C++ started in September 2018.

-This repository contains multiple branches.
-Each branch pertains to a specific function.

-* The __main__ branch always contains the most up-to-date and stable version.
-New code should never be added to that branch directly.
-Instead, a new branch, forked from master, should be created.
-* The __dev*__ branch contains in-development code for future versions.
+The most recent version of the code can be found in the __main__ branch.
+Although usually functional, this code is not necessarily stable and new features are added to this branch relatively frequently.

+For __users__ of APCEMM who do not intend to do any development, we recommend downloading a recent stable version.
+To acquire (for example) version 1.1.0, use `git checkout v1.1.0` after cloning the repository.
+For __developers__ of APCEMM, we ask that you create a fork of this repository.
+Any user can contribute to APCEMM - see ["contributing to APCEMM"](#contributing-to-apcemm).

 For VSCode users, a Docker Dev Container is defined in `.devcontainer`.
 See [the tutorial](https://code.visualstudio.com/docs/devcontainers/tutorial) to develop inside a containerized environment.

+## Contributing to APCEMM

+Users can contribute to the code base in two key ways:

+* __Raising issues__.
+If you find a bug, have a request for a new feature, or find that you cannot compile APCEMM with a specific compiler, please [raise an issue](https://github.com/mit-lae/APCEMM/issues).
+* __Submitting pull requests__.
+Any user can contribute code for consideration by the APCEMM development team by submitting a pull request.

+Every pull request should refer in its commit message to an existing [issue](https://github.com/mit-lae/APCEMM/issues) (whether that's a bug, a compatibility issue, or a feature request); if no issue yet exists, for example if you have developed code to allow a new feature to be implemented which nobody has previously requested, then we ask that you first [raise an issue](https://github.com/mit-lae/APCEMM/issues) and then tag that issue in the pull request.

 ## Dependencies